anqiaohu/ecen4313_fall2022/README.md

 | Output swing |    | 600   |    |  mV |

 ### Report Requirements
-Report your design parameters (W, L) for all transistor and resistors in a Word/Powerpoint/PDF/Markdown file.
+1. Report transistor sizing (W,L) and ideal voltage/current source bias conditions.
-Share the path to your public repository on GitHub.
+2. Share the path to your public repository on GitHub.

 ## Lab 2: Single stage OTA design

 Design specifications.
-Try to meet as many specs as possible at TT corners.
+Try to meet as many specs as possible at the TT corner.

 | Specifications | Min | Typ | Max | Unit |
 | ---------| ------| -------|-------|-----|